mikecorey/python101/4/40_group_ex.md

 1. You will use a `class` for your contact card.
 2. You will use a `class` for storing multiple contact cards called `AddressBook`.
 3. You will create methods to create, read, update and delete a contact card from an address book.
-4. You will create a method `validate` to validate a contact card.
+4. You must create a method to allow search on last name (starts with...)
 5. You will create an `export_to_csv` and `export_to_json` method
 6. You will create an `import_from_csv` and `import_from_json`.
+7. You will receive a file with 200 contacts.
+You must load these and demonstrate search.

 Note: this is less about menus.
 So you can either `assert` or just look at your output to validate the program works correctly